What is an au pair?

 If you are wondering this & looking for childcare, but don’t know much about au pairs, this post will answer your questions!

-To get started, check out this 59 second video explainer:
+To get started, check out this brief video explainer:

 In this post, we’ll talk about what an au pair does, and a few things to consider before you decide to host an au pair.

-After reading this post you’ll understand how an Au Pair can meet your childcare needs.
+But after reading this post you’ll understand how an Au Pair can meet your childcare needs and will better understand a lot of pros and cons of having an au pair.

 Let’s get started.